BioMemPhys-FAU/domhmm/README.md

 --------------

 ### Example Script
-You can use DomHMM library like in this example script
+You can use the DomHMM library like in this example script
 ```
 import MDAnalysis as mda
 import domhmm